forrestthewoods/lib_fts/docs/fuzzy_match.md

 The simple version returns true if each character in the pattern appears in the test string in order.

 The scored version does the same but also provides an integer score.
 The JavaScript function with score also provides a formatted string.
-If there is a macth it is the input string with each matched character markeded up with a \<b\> tag.
+If there is a match it is the input string with each matched character markeded up with a \<b\> tag.

 The numerical value of score value is abstract in nature.
 It has no meaning other than higher is better.
 Scores ranges depend on the search pattern.
 Longer search patterns have higher theoretical max scores.
 Therefore scores can only be compared when they came from the same pattern.